 Component Title and information Assessment 1 - Exploring User Interface Design Principles and Project Internally assessed Planning Techniques.
-Learners will understand what makes an through formally issued effective user interface and how to effectively manage a project. assignments.
+Learners will understand what makes an through formally issued effective user interface and how to effectively manage a project. v to effectively manage a project. assignments.
 They will use this understanding to plan, design and create a UI.
 2 - Collecting, Presenting and Interpreting Data.
 Learners will Internally assessed understand the characteristics of data and information and how they through formally issued help organisations in decision making.
 They create a dashboard to assignments. present and draw conclusions from information.
-3 - Effective Digital Working Practices - Learners will explore Externally assessed how organisations use digital systems and the wider implications written exam 1hr 30 mins (60 Marks)
+3 - Effective Digital Working Practices - Learners will explore Externally assessed how organisations use digital systems and the wider implications written exam associated with their use.
+1hr 30 mins (60 Marks)